kelvinampofo/utils/README.md

 ### cmpress

-Make sure FFmpeg is installed on your system to use `cmpress`.
+Please note to ensure `FFmpeg` is installed on your system to use `cmpress`.
 Follow [FFmpeg installation instructions](https://ffmpeg.org/download.html) if needed.